Burgundian State: Politics

 Burgundian territories were roughly divided into two parts: Burgundy (Duchy and County) to the South; and the Netherlands to the North.
 The States General of the Netherlands were summoned for the first time on 9 January 1464 in Bruges, with representatives of the three estates from 16 or 17 provinces – giving its name to the Seventeen Provinces.

 One institution was gaining power: the Chancery.
 The chancellor of Burgundy acquired during this time a political role, becoming something of a chief minister for the dukes.
 Nicolas Rolin was a well-known figure, a recognized patron and the right-hand man of Philip the Good for more than forty years.
 Guillaume Hugonet succeeded him, and was a spokesman for Charles the Bold: he would always express the Duke's political views (of himself as an absolute ruler) by addressing the towns or the States General.

+Noble houses of the mid-sixteenth-century & power structure

+Aristocratic wealth and political power in the Habsburg Netherlands of the 1520s–1560s were concentrated among a small number of interlinked noble houses.
+The House of Croÿ was, for much of the century's first half, considered the foremost family in the Low Countries, and was raised to the Dukedom of Aarschot in 1533, the only Netherlandish duchy outside Habsburg hands.
+The House of Nassau, through its Breda branch, rivaled and eventually surpassed Croÿ in influence: Henry III of Nassau-Breda succeeded Croÿ's Guillaume de Chièvres as Charles V's Upper Chamberlain in 1521 and served as stadtholder of Holland and Zeeland, while the barony of Breda remained by far the family's most important landholding in the Low Countries and a major source of its income.
+His son René of Chalon and his cousin William of Orange both succeeded as sovereign princes of Orange putting them somewhat above all the other nobles.
+They were also counselors of the Habsburgs and generals.

+The House of Egmont, descended from the former sovereign Dukes of Guelders, was counted among the wealthiest and most powerful families of the Low Countries, with Lamoral, Count of Egmont, becoming stadtholder of Flanders and Artois after his victories at Saint-Quentin and Gravelines.
+A second tier of comparably prominent, closely intermarried houses included the Lalaing family, Counts of Hoogstraten, who accumulated successive stadtholderships of Holland-Zeeland-West Friesland, Guelders, and Jülich across three generations, and the Glymes family, Marquises of Bergen op Zoom.
+The Van Brederode family, seated at Vianen since 1418 as one of the most ancient Dutch noble houses, supplied political leadership to the opposition through Hendrik van Brederode, who led the 1566 Compromise of Nobles delegation from which the rebel epithet "Geuzen" derived.

 Military

 The Burgundian army assembled soldiers from all the provinces.
 It relied on feudal duties, until Charles the Bold decided to modernize it by creating compagnies d'ordonnance, i.e. a regular army, based on the French model.